ankurk91/fcm-notification-channel/README.md

 FIREBASE_CREDENTIALS=firebase-credentials.json
 ```

-You need to create a [service account](https://firebase.google.com/docs/admin/setup#initialize-sdk)
+You will need to create a [service account](https://firebase.google.com/docs/admin/setup#initialize-sdk)
 and place the JSON file in your project root.

 ## Usage